nleiva/ansible-links/README.md

 ## Network Automation
 - [Ansible Network Automation](https://www.ansible.com/products/network-automation): Red Hat Ansible Network Automation main page.
 - [Network MOP's as automated workflows](https://www.ansible.com/blog/network-mops-as-automated-workflows): A shameless plug to my blog post at ansible.com.
--[Network automation instructional e-book](https://www.redhat.com/en/resources/network-automation-technical-e-book): Technical guide to implementing common network automation tasks with Red Hat® Ansible® Automation Platform.
+- [Network automation instructional e-book](https://www.redhat.com/en/resources/network-automation-technical-e-book): Technical guide to implementing common network automation tasks with Red Hat® Ansible® Automation Platform.
 - [How Do You Start Your Network Automation Adoption Journey?](https://www.landoman.com/2020/03/07/how-do-you-start-your-network-automation-adoption-journey/): One of the best ways for people to begin managing their network in a practical way by Landon Holley.
 - [Ansible Network Automation - Config Backup and Restore](https://www.youtube.com/watch?v=dfRzfkbmx-A): Configuration backup and restore for a Cisco IOS-XE network router demo by Sean Cavanaugh.
 - [Using New Ansible Utilities for Operational State Management and Remediation](https://www.ansible.com/blog/using-new-ansible-utilities-for-operational-state-management-and-remediation): Comparing the current operational state of your IT infrastructure to your desired state.